nathanb01/pyne/docs/theorymanual/spatial_solvers.rst

 The *complete* expansion of order Λ uses all Legendre polynomials whose orders sum at most Λ (Note that it does not matter which type of polynomials are used, instead of Legendre polynomials the set of monomials spanning the same space could be used).
-In contrast the *Lagrange* uses all Legendre polynomials whose maximum moment in x, y, or z dimension is less or equal than Λ. Thus, the *Lagrange* family of the same order comprises more members than the *complete* family.
+In contrast the *Lagrange* uses all Legendre polynomials whose maximum moment in x, y, or z dimension is less than or equal to Λ. Thus, the *Lagrange* family of the same order comprises more members than the *complete* family.

 There are three DGFEM-type solvers accessible in PyNE, discussed further below: